msandoval55/pub.repo/Q&A's.md

 > [!note]
 When you delete a mailbox, Exchange Online retains the mailbox and all its contents until the deleted mailbox retention period expires, which is 30 days.
 After 30 days, the mailbox is permanently deleted and can't be recovered.
 The method for restoring a mailbox depends on whether the mailbox was deleted by deleting the user account or removing the Exchange Online license.

+> [!note]
+If in the 30-day time period a new Microsoft Entra user is synchronized from the original on-premises recipient account with the same ExchangeGuid or ArchiveGuid, this will result in an ExchangeGuid validation conflict error.

 https://learn.microsoft.com/en-us/exchange/recipients-in-exchange-online/delete-or-restore-mailboxes